Representing St. Louis Motorcycle Accident Victims

 The National Highway Traffic Safety Administration (NHTSA) data consistently over-represents motorcyclists in terms of traffic-related fatalities.
 In one recent year, for example, the NHTSA reports that 4,985 motorcycle riders in the United States died as a result of accident-related injuries.
 Although this represents a minor decrease in total motorcyclist deaths from the previous year, the number of deaths is still shockingly high.

-Although motorcyclists tend to get a bad reputation, with many people mistakenly believing them to be reckless drivers, another driver’s negligence most often causes a majority of motorcycle accidents.
+Although motorcyclists in St. Louis and across the state tend to get a bad reputation, with many people mistakenly believing them to be reckless drivers, another driver’s negligence most often causes a majority of motorcycle accidents.
 In fact, the CDC reports that distracted driving—particularly cell phone use and eating—is the leading cause of motor vehicle crashes and deaths in the United States.
 Riders cannot generally eat or use their cell phones while operating motorcycles because they’re constantly required to focus on vehicle operation.
 As such, they’re less likely to violate driver distraction laws.

 In addition to driver distraction, some of the most common causes of motorcycle accidents include: